Record

 Financial Transparency and Management

+Since Diane’s appointment in 2010, her record reflects actions to enhance transparency, clarity, and accuracy of monthly financial reports.
+She was instrumental in having these monthly reports, patterned after the City of Redmond, made available to the public and published on the website.
+In 2012, Diane saved the City $5.0 million by challenging the Administration’s interpretation of receivable taken from the City’s books.
+The Governmental Accounting Standards Board found her analyses of the receivable/payable transaction to be accurate and the City had to unwind the transaction and republish the Audited Financial Statement.
 She was instrumental, along with a Long-Range Financial Task Force, in implementing a “Fund Balance Policy” which was key to the City receiving its first ever AAA bond rating, which represents the highest level of credit worthiness a municipality can achieve and allows the city to borrow money at the lowest commercial interest rates possible.

 Environmental Stewardship

 With various marsh community groups and Students Saving Salmon, Diane has seen remarkable citizen interest in restoring our marsh, creeks and streams.
 Remarkably, in 2022, volunteers daylighted Shellabarger Creek on the West side of the Highway which has a significant impact since Willow Creek on the west side also empties into the Marsh.
 Since 2010, Diane represented Edmonds on the Watershed Restoration Inventory Area Salmon Recovery Council (WRIA 8) and was appointed to the Puget Sound Partnerships’ (PSP) Salmon Recovery Council.
 PSP asked her to be featured as part of the Infrastructure Bill sent to our Federal Regulators.
-Largely as a result of these efforts, the City has been successful in putting the Edmonds Marsh and Perrinville Watersheds onto the WRIA 8 Priority Lists which allows for more grant funding opputunities.
+Largely as a result of these efforts, the City has been successful in putting the Edmonds Marsh and Perrinville Watersheds onto the WRIA 8 Priority Lists which allows for more grant funding opportunities.

 Diane has always advocated for the Citizens’ Tree Board, which actively encourages the planting, protecting, and maintaining of trees for the long-term community benefit.
 The Tree Board was influential in establishing an Urban Forest Management Program to help guide future decisions about the role, value and overall management of Edmonds’ urban forest as well as educating citizens, city planners, and developers alike on the importance of maintaining/enhancing our tree canopy as well as the “Right Tree in the Right Place”.
 Most importantly, just creating the Tree Board resulted in Edmonds receiving the Tree City USA recognition in 2012 and their accomplishments have helped maintain that designation.
 Diane recognizes that many citizens continue to have concern about our tree canopy and the loss of trees due to development activities.
 As such, Diane is a proponent of initiating a tree voucher program to encourage citizens to plant trees on their private property.